 #1.
 “My tax dollars are paying to care for the food stamps and medical insurance for children of single mothers while they sit on their butts doing nothing.”

 Since we’ve already established that 76.8% of single mothers are actually a part of the workforce just like you, then it goes without saying that just as your tax dollars are applied toward Safety Net programs like “welfare” so are theirs.
-Furthermore, you would be surprised just how little of your and working single mother’s tax dollars actually make it into the Safety Net budget.
+Furthermore, you would be surprised just how little of your, and working single mothers’, tax dollars actually make it into the Safety Net budget.
 The majority is spent on Social Security with healthcare for seniors and those who can’t afford coverage being second on the list.

 Sandra Bullock, Halle Berry, Kate Winslet, Nia Long, Katie Couric, Kandi Burrus, Liv Tyler, and Sheryl Crow are just a few of the women (The most well-known examples) who would assuredly laugh at the notion that single mothers only date for help.
 All of these women are or have been single mothers at some point in time.
 While these are celebrities, and some may consider them exceptions to the rule, they are actually on par for the course.
 Just as statistics show that 76.8% of single mothers are working, many of these working single mothers are stable.